SalesforceLabs/QuotaEdit/README.md

 Known issues
 ------------
-* Whole number quotas appear was only one digit after the period, for example USD 123.0
+* In edit mode, quotas that are whole number quotas will appear with only one digit after the period, for example USD 123.0